LinuxCommandLibrary

 PARAMETERS

--T, --tasks [PATTERN]
+-T, --tasks [pattern]

 -P, --prereqs

-Display the tasks and their prerequisites.
+Display tasks and their prerequisites

 -h, --help

-Display a help message and exit.
+Display help message

 CAVEATS